Full 2014 Ford Fusion Hybrid Review

 The 2014 Ford Fusion Hybrid comes standard with antilock disc brakes, traction and stability control, front seat side airbags, front knee airbags and side curtain airbags.
 The Ford Sync system includes an emergency crash notification feature that automatically dials 911 when paired with a compatible cell phone.
 Also standard is Ford's MyKey, which can be used to set certain parameters for teen drivers.

 Optional equipment includes parking sensors and a rearview camera, as well as a number of driver assist systems.
 These include blind-spot monitoring, rear cross-traffic alerts, driver drowsiness detection, lane-departure warning and lane assist (it automatically helps the driver keep the car in its lane) and collision warning with brake support.

-In Edmunds testing, the 2014 Ford Fusion Hybrid stopped from 60 mph in 132 feet, which is a little longer than average for its class.
+In Edmunds testing, the 2014 Ford Fusion Hybrid stopped from 60 mph in 123 feet, about average for its class.

 The government gave the Fusion Hybrid five out of five stars for overall crash protection, along with five stars for frontal protection and four stars for side protection.
 The Insurance Institute for Highway Safety gave the non-hybrid, but otherwise similar Fusion the highest possible rating of "Good" in its frontal-offset, side and roof strength crash tests.

 Inside, high-quality materials show Ford's continuing dedication to improving the passenger environment.
 The dashboard and center stack are uncluttered and tastefully designed, although this look can come across as austere and uninviting, especially with the all-black interior.